Back • Return Home

 1. The "Random Access Memory" (or RAM) is where instructions are held for immediate, short-term use

-2. The "Hard Disk" is where information that has to be accessed less frequently is held for long-term use
+2. The "Hard Drive" is where information that has to be accessed less frequently is held for long-term use

 Computers can also be used to transmit information to other computers.
 This is called a "Computer Network".